dmutikainen/dmutikainen.github.io/_posts/2024-08-11-enhancing-targeting-accuracy.md

 * Random Forest
 * K Nearest Neighbours (KNN)

 For each model, we will import the data in the same way but will need to pre-process the data based up the requirements of each particular algorithm.
-We will train & test each model, look to refine each to provide optimal performance, and then measure this predictive performance based on several metrics to give a well-rounded overview of which is best.
+We will train & test each model, refine each to provide optimal performance, and then measure the predictive performance to determine which algorithm is best at predicting the customers we want to target with the mailer.
 <br>
 <br>

 ### Results <a name="overview-results"></a>

 The goal for the project was to build a model that would accurately predict the customers that would sign up for the *delivery club*.
-This would allow for a much more targeted approach when running the next iteration of the campaign.
-A secondary goal was to understand what the drivers for this are, so the client can get closer to the customers that need or want this service, and enhance their messaging.
+This would allow for a more targeted approach when running the next iteration of the campaign.
+By doing this, we uncover what the key drivers are (the most common features of those who sign up), and this data can lend itself to other projects.

+After testing all four models, the **Random Forest** was chosen as it:

-Based upon these, the chosen the model is the Random Forest as it was a) the most consistently performant on the test set across classication accuracy, precision, recall, and f1-score, and b) the feature importance and permutation importance allows the client an understanding of the key drivers behind *delivery club* signups.
+* a) was the most consistently performant across classication accuracy, precision, recall, and f1-score,
+* b) the feature importance and permutation importance allows the client an understanding of the key drivers behind *delivery club* signups.

 <br>
 **Metric 1: Classification Accuracy**